D. L. Hancock Ltd is an independent, family-owned and run funeral directors, based in Oxford and Bicester.

-Darren Hancock is the Funeral Director, assisted by Mr Jason Shailer (Assistant Funeral Director), Mrs Helen Connor, Mrs Lynn Shailer, Mrs Julie Partlett and Miss Amy Beadle, who are all experienced caring staff, providing a dedicated and professional service to our clients.
+Darren Hancock is the Funeral Director, assisted by Mr Simon Williams (Assistant Manager/Funeral Director), Mr Steve Burgess, (Funeral Director) Mrs Helen Connor, Ms Becky Bourne and Mr Daniel Riley, who are all experienced caring staff, providing a dedicated and professional service to our clients.
 Each member of our staff has been highly trained to deal with clients in an understanding and empathetic nature in times of great distress.

-We take pride in our funeral homes, in Bicester we live on site above the offices and chapels, so your loved one is here with us all the time in our home which offers comfortable surroundings in which to discuss arrangements.
+We take pride in our funeral homes, in Bicester the site was originally a home and still very much retains that feel and in doing so offers comfortable surroundings in which to discuss arrangements.
 Our Oxford Funeral home is situated in the middle of Headington in Oxford on the London Road and offers the same tranquil peaceful ambiance throughout.
 Alternatively, we are happy to visit you in the privacy of your own home, at any time.

 What we do